Jeroenzai/MLchallenge/README.md

 # MLchallenge
 Assignment for the course Machine Learning where a prediction had to be made whether spoken data matched with written data.

 The goal was to predict whether spoken and written number match.
-First de data as cleaned, prepared and the spoken data was joined together.
-Afterwards diverse machine learning techniques were applied after different steps of pre-processing (scaling, upsampling the underrepresentad matched numberes) The result was an F1-score of 83.1% on the test data via a Multi Layer Perceptron.
+First the data was cleaned, prepared, and the spoken data was joined together.
+Afterwards diverse machine learning techniques were applied after different steps of pre-processing (scaling, upsampling the underrepresented matched numbers) The result was an F1-score of 83.1% on the test data via a Multi Layer Perceptron.

 This repository contains the following map and files: